drneilclough/nhshackday-eyeguide/src/pages/guidelines/external/Chemical_injury.md

 * lids (may be burned, oedematous)
 * conjunctiva (staining extent, chemosis, haemorrhage)
 * Presence and % extent of limbal ischaemia (prognostic)
-* Cornea (clarity, size of epi defect, **BEWARE** total epithelial defect may be mistaken for normal cornea as may not take up fluoerscein)
+* Cornea (clarity, size of epi defect, **BEWARE** total epithelial defect may be mistaken for normal cornea as may not take up fluorescein)
 * A/C depth and if inflammation present
 * Lens opacity
 * Fundus exam